wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 * get account data, token info, transactions, blocks, etc.
 * validate transactions, use various utils, and much more.

-You can use the API of the pool of public nodes supported by the Waves team, or [launch your own node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) and enable its REST API.
+You can use the node pools with the public API supported by the Waves team, or [launch your own node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) and enable its REST API.
 On your node, you additionally have access to private API methods including signing a transaction on behalf of accounts stored in the node's wallet and debugging tools.

 Please note: the Node API is not able to sign transactions on behalf of an arbitrary accounts.
 To do this, use the client libraries.

 > [Node REST API Documentation](/en/waves-node/node-api/) in the “Node” chapter

 > [All Waves APIs](/en/building-apps/waves-api-and-sdk/)

 ## Client Libraries

 Libraries for various programming languages ​​provide functions for operating with the Waves blockchain: signing transactions and exchange orders, interacting with the Node REST API, and generating account keys.
-Libraries differ in their capabilities.
+Libraries differ in their features.

 If your application signs and sends transactions on behalf of range of users, you should not ask them for a secret phrase (seed) or a private key: this is unsafe for the user.
 Instead, we recommend using the interface with a wallet app that stores the user's account keys and signs transactions itself.
 The following tools provide such interfaces: